Agriculture in the Soviet Union: Efficiency or inefficiency of collective farming

 Hedrick Smith wrote in The Russians (1976) that, according to Soviet statistics, one fourth of the value of agricultural production in 1973 was produced on the private plots peasants were allowed (2% of the whole arable land).
 In the 1980s, 3% of the land was in private plots which produced more than a quarter of the total agricultural output. i.e. private plots produced somewhere around 1600% and 1100% as much as common ownership plots in 1973 and 1980.
 Soviet figures claimed that the Soviets produced 20–25% as much as the U.S. per farmer in the 1980s.

 This was despite the fact that the Soviet Union had invested enormously to agriculture.
-Production costs were very high, the Soviet Union had to import food, and it had widespread food shortages even though the country had a large share of the best agricultural soil in the world and a high land/population ratio.
+Production costs were very high and the USSR had widespread food shortages even though the country had a large share of the best agricultural soil in the world and a high land/population ratio.

 The claims of inefficiency have been criticized by Neo-Marxist Economist Joseph E. Medley.
 Statistics based on value rather than volume of production may give one view of reality, as public-sector food was heavily subsidized and sold at much lower prices than private-sector produce.
 Also, the 2–3% of arable land allotted as private plots does not include the large area allocated to the peasants as pasturage for their private livestock; combined with land used to produce grain for fodder, the pasture and the individual plots total almost 20% of all Soviet farmland.
 Private farming may also be relatively inefficient, taking roughly 40% of all agricultural labor to produce only 26% of all output by value.
 Another problem is these criticisms tend to discuss only a small number of consumer products and do not take into account the fact that the kolkhozy and sovkhozy produced mainly grain, cotton, flax, forage, seed, and other non-consumer goods with a relatively low value per unit area.
 This economist admits to some inefficiency in Soviet agriculture, but claims that the failure reported by most Western experts was a myth.
 He believes the above criticisms to be ideological and emphasizes "the possibility that socialized agriculture may be able to make valuable contributions to improving human welfare".